aforensics/HiddenVM/README.md

 - **[Download our latest release ZIP](https://github.com/aforensics/HiddenVM/releases)** and extract the archive.

-- Run our AppImage file from the file browser.
+- Run our AppImage file from the Files browser.

 - Choose to store HiddenVM in your secure storage and it will download all binaries to launch VirtualBox.